- What Is a Bedroom Brow Lift™?

 Dr. Weintraub’s philosophy that “plastic surgery should be invisible” inspired him to create a revolutionary approach to the issue of sagging foreheads and brows.
 “If you study a great beauty such as young Lauren Bacall,” Dr. Weintraub states, “you will see that her eyes are quite spectacular.
 This is due to certain anatomic rules: her brows begin appropriately low then arch up elegantly, with an alluring fullness under the tail of the brow.
 She has neither too much, nor too little, eyelid skin, and the end result is a very seductive eye.”
 In order to achieve such a harmonious facial-rejuvenation result, Dr. Weintraub often combines his signature Bedroom Brow Lift™ with his Bedroom Eye Lift™ procedure to create this beautiful appearance of the eyes and brows.

 Dr. Weintraub performs both surgical and non-surgical Bedroom Brow Lift™ procedures to ensure that patients have numerous forehead-lift options available to them.
-For patients seeking a non-surgical Bedroom Brow Lift™, Dr. Weintraub utilizes cosmetic injectables, such as Botox, Juvederm, and Restylane to lift drooping brows, smooth wrinkles, as well as fill folds and plump flat “old-looking” areas.
+For patients seeking a non-surgical Bedroom Brow Lift™, Dr. Weintraub utilizes cosmetic injectables, such as Botox and dermal fillers like Juvederm, and Restylane, to lift drooping brows, smooth wrinkles, as well as fill folds and plump flat “old-looking” areas.
 Additionally, Dr. Weintraub may also combine surgical and non-surgical methods to achieve optimal results.
 During Bedroom Brow Lift™ surgery, sagging eyebrows will carefully be repositioned and excess skin may be removed to restore a youthful look to the eyes.
 Very importantly is the attention Dr. Weintraub pays to the area under the brow, ensuring that it is plump and youthful-looking.

 A brow lift is intended to lift a sagging brow, but if a surgeon is too aggressive, the patient can appear perpetually surprised, resulting in the undesirable deer-in-the-headlights look.
 Producing a balanced result is crucial when performing brow-lift surgery, as it is important to provide only enough of a lifting effect as is necessary in order to maintain a natural-looking result.
 Dr. Weintraub’s Bedroom Brow Lift™ can create seductive, natural-looking eyes and brows – the exact opposite of the deer-in-the-headlights look.